 Although SoFi has a variety of loan options, there are some limitations to consider:

-- International students aren’t eligible for loans: To qualify for a SoFi loan, you must be a U.S. citizen, permanent resident or non-permanent resident alien.
-International students are not eligible.
+- International students aren’t eligible for loans: To qualify for a SoFi loan, you must be a U.S. citizen, permanent resident or non-permanent resident alien (including DACA recipients and asylum seekers).

 - Borrowers must be enrolled at least half-time: Borrowers must be enrolled on at least a half-time basis.
 Students that are enrolled part-time cannot get a SoFi loan.